sarigiering/visible-ocean/content/posts/Extract-individual-particle-images-from-FlowCam.md

 ...
 ```

-After extraction, you will find an new folder ("Extracted") in you project folder containing subfolders for each sample will the extracted vignettes.
+After extraction, you will find a new folder ("Extracted") in your project folder containing subfolders for each sample with the extracted vignettes.

 ```
 .